Home / Compare Energy / Moving House Checklist

 The removalist company should also give you a moving booklet, which explains your rights if any items are lost or damaged.
 Read the section on your rights and responsibilities and cross-check the list of services they’ve agreed to perform.
 This helps ensure a stress-free move with no confusion.

 Next on the moving house checklist is utilities.
 Are you a renter or homeowner?
 If you’re a homeowner, the responsibility falls on you.
-But if you’re a renter, you should check your rental agreement to determine if disconnecting utilities is the responsibility of the owner/property manager or you.
-If you live in an embedded network, you may not have the choice. .
+But if you’re a renter, you should check your rental agreement to determine if disconnecting the utility connection service is the responsibility of the owner/property manager or you.
+You may not have the choice if you live in an embedded network.

 Utilities to disconnect and connect before your move can include: